 - Brooklyn Botanical Garden is free Tuesdays, New York Botanical Garden is free Wednesdays

 - Visit a rooftop restaurant instead of paying for tickets to the Empire State Building or Top of The Rock.

 - More museums & activities that have free days

 Like It?
-Please Pin
+Pin & Save It For Later

 I hope my detailed beginner’s guide to New York City is helpful for any “NYC virgins” out there.
 Have fun & enjoy the greatest city in the world!